Aegizz53/Aegizz53/README.md

 About Me 👋
 Hi there!
-I'm [Your Name], a passionate Computer Science junior with a strong foundation in Python and C++, and a keen interest in Data Structures, Algorithms, and Software Engineering.
+I'm Angel Gomez, a passionate Computer Science junior with a strong foundation in Python and C++, and a keen interest in Data Structures, Algorithms, and Software Engineering.
 I'm currently exploring the world of Cloud Programming and building my expertise in IT solutions.

 🌟 What I’m Working On: